oloshandro/Text-Classification-project/README.md

 pip install -r requirements.txt
 ```

 To train locally, on your own host machine, it's required to clone the repository with all the necessary data.
+Make sure you change ```WORK_DIR``` in `constants.py` to your local working directory.
-To train models on your own simply run the following files:
+Then run the following files:

 ```
 python src/sentiment_model_train.py